 Anvil, by default, pre-approves a number of signed, Windows applications or processes.
-This is done to improve performance, however, it can mean file modification are possible under some conditions.
+This is done to improve performance, however, it can mean file modification is possible under some conditions.
 Some of the more popular applications we pre-approve, which could allow for file modifications are

 - explorer.exe - This is the file manager used in Windows